img

 • Stay emotionally unavailable or distant

 These behaviors can leave you feeling confused and emotionally drained.
-Indeed, you may begin questioning your own expectations or wonder if you’re simply asking for too much.
-Yet, the truth is that your emotional needs matter.
+You may begin questioning your own expectations and wonder if you’re simply asking for too much.
+This can lead to you abandoning your own needs, in order to keep the relationship continuing.

 Emotionally Distant Affair Partner Patterns

-Emotional distance in affairs isn’t accidental — it’s part of the dynamic.
+Emotional distance in this dynamic isn’t accidental.
+It’s part of how it functions.
 Many affair partners deliberately maintain a level of detachment.
 This is because full commitment is often never on the table.
 This distance can take the form of:

 • Affection that disappears suddenly